stevensommer/SmokeScreen/README.md

 NOTE: `$cloudsubdir` MUST be set to a value.
 Setting it to an empty string so that media is placed at the very top level of your cloud storage is unsupported, and could have odd side-effects.
 Some of the provided scripts assume that this variable has a value, and as such may not work properly if omitted.

 # Required rclone Remotes
 Create a remote in rclone that points at the TOP LEVEL of your cloud storage provider (Do not enter a subfolder).
 This remote will be the `$primaryremote` in the configuration.
-Then create another remote of type 'cache' that points at the first remote created.
+Then create another remote of type 'cache' that points at the first remote.
 This will be the `$cacheremote` configuration option.
 Set the configuration option `$cloudsubdir` to a descriptive name. `$cloudsubdir` will be created at the top level of your cloud storage automatically when `update.cloud` is run the first time, and media will appear in subfolders beneath it.
 When this remote is mounted, you will see a subfolder named `$cloudsubdir` at `$clouddir`.

+If you need assistance creating remotes in rclone, visit [their site](https://rclone.org/).

+The default configuration options are `$primaryremote` to be called `GSUITE`, `$cacheremote` to be called `GSUITE-CACHE` and `$clouddir` to be `Media`.

 # Cloud Storage Setup
 There is a checking script included that looks for a specific file on cloud storage.
 Set in the configuration as `$checkfilename`, when Cloud Storage is mounted you should see this file at `$mediadir/$checkfilename`.
 Use rclone to upload a file of this name to your cloud storage `$cloudsubdir` folder.
 Example: